 The build up to A Level results day can be a very stressful and worrying time but don't worry, we've got all the information you need to help you understand what will happen on the day and how the Clearing system works if you'll need it.

 Don’t Panic!
 If you didn’t get the grades you were hoping for and didn’t manage to get into your Firm or Insurance Choice, don’t worry - you’ll be automatically placed into Clearing.
-When you log in to UCAS Track, you’ll see that you’re in Clearing and you’ll be able to add a university as your 'Clearing Choice’.
+When you log in to your UCAS account, you’ll see that you’re in Clearing and you’ll be able to add a university as your 'Clearing Choice’.
 Don’t select a university as your Clearing Choice before speaking to the university first.

 Once you’re in Clearing, you can contact universities (usually on their Clearing Helpline or Live Chat) to ask about available places on courses.
 The UCAS website will have a list of all universities with Clearing places.
 Individual universities will also have information about courses available through Clearing on their own websites.